![]() |

 The following statement, for example, is an array definition that tells C

-to allocate memory for a one-dimensional array, named trades
+to allocate memory for a one-dimensional array, named trades,

-containing three trade
+containing three trade objects:

 Thus, an array definition for structure objects looks like an ordinary

-array definition, except that the symbol struct
+array definition, except that the symbol struct, with a

-, appears instead of the name of a
+structure name, such as trade, appears instead of the name of a

-built-in type, such as int
+built-in type, such as int.